 - Maison de la Magie

 For your night in Blois, the Hotel Louise de Savoie is a good option with a central location and comfortable rooms furnished with traditional furniture – Click here to book your night at Hotel Louise de Savoie

 Stop 3 | Tours (2 days)

-Tours’s main station is St Pierre des Corps, and it is well connected to Blois by regional trains (TER).
+Tours’ main station is Saint-Pierre des Corps, and it is well connected to Blois by regional trains (TER).
 Count on it taking 35 min from Blois train station.

 Tours is the largest city in the Centre-Val-de-Loire region.
-Tours has a rich historic past (it was the capital of the kingdom of France for a short time).
+The city has a rich historic past (it was the capital of the kingdom of France for a short time).
 It is also a lively city, with many restaurants, bars, and busy terraces outside as soon as the beautiful days arrive.